The First Step Act offers hope to people going into the federal prison system. Learn more about the law and what it means to you.

 Shon Hopwood and other leaders, like those at FAMM, had a huge influence on making this law possible.
 We encourage all of our readers to support Families Against Mandatory Minimums, where Shon is a board member.

-Highlights to Understand the First Step Act:
+Benefits of the First Step Act:

 - Title III: Restraints on pregnant prisoners is now prohibited by Title III of the First Step Act.